wp-plugins/very-simple-knowledge-base/readme.txt

 == DESCRIPTION ==
-This is a very simple plugin to create a Knowledge Base, Bulletin Board, FAQ, Wiki or Weblink Portal.
+This is a very simple plugin to create a responsive Knowledge Base, Bulletin Board, FAQ, Wiki or Weblink Portal.
 It uses the default WP categories and posts.
 Use shortcode [knowledgebase] to display your categories and posts in 4 columns.
 For more info please check readme file.

 == INSTALLATION ==